-Although the law in this regard is not entirely clear, we treat the VIE and its subsidiaries as being owned by us for U.S. federal income tax purposes because we control its management decisions and are entitled to substantially all of the economic benefits associated with it.
+Although the law in this regard is not entirely clear, we treat the VIE and its subsidiaries as being owned by us for U.S. federal income tax purposes because we conduct the business operations of the VIE and are entitled to substantially all of the economic benefits associated with it.
 As a result, we consolidate its result of operations in our consolidated U.S. GAAP financial statements.
 If it were determined, however, that we are not the owner of the VIE for U.S. federal income tax purposes, we may be treated as a PFIC for the current taxable year and any subsequent taxable year.

-Assuming that we are the owner of the VIE and its subsidiaries for U.S. federal income tax purposes, we do not believe we were a PFIC for the taxable year ended December 31, 2021 and we do not presently expect to be a PFIC for the current taxable year or the foreseeable future.
-However, no assurance can be given in this regard because the determination of whether we are or will become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets.
+Assuming that we are the owner of the VIE and its subsidiaries for U.S. federal income tax purposes, and based upon our current and projected income and assets, we do not believe we were a PFIC for the taxable year ended December 31, 2022 and we do not presently expect to be a PFIC for the current taxable year or the foreseeable future.
+While we do not expect to be or become a PFIC, no assurance can be given in this regard because the determination of whether we are or will become a PFIC for any taxable year is a fact-intensive determination made annually that will depend, in part, upon the composition of our income and assets.
 Fluctuations in the market price of the ADSs may cause us to be or become a PFIC for the current or future taxable years because the value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined by reference to the market price of the ADSs from time to time (which may be volatile).
-The composition of our income and assets may also be affected by how, and how quickly, we use our liquid assets.
+In estimating the value of our goodwill and other unbooked intangibles, we have taken into account our current market capitalization.
+If our market capitalization subsequently declines, we may be or become classified as a PFIC for the current taxable year or future taxable years.
+Furthermore, the composition of our income and assets may also be affected by how, and how quickly, we use our liquid assets.
 Under circumstances where our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce non-passive income, or where we determine not to deploy significant amounts of cash for active purposes, our risk of becoming classified as a PFIC may substantially increase.